 The Voo–doo Doo–doo Institute for Demographic Studies has shown that residents of My Street have a higher income, live three–and–one–half years longer than the national average, and are very noisy.
 Research, however, has not shed any light on the origins of the belief that any of this has to do with you know what.
 Skeptics, of course, claim that attributing good fortune to conditions over which one has no control is understandable, a kind of safety valve for the psyche, a de-stressing little smile in the face of the great Existential Maw which sooner or later devours us all.
 This, of course, is ludicrous and maybe even wrong.
 It's the doggie-doo that does it.

-Parenting Persons put a Curb Your Dog sand-box down at
+City Parenting Persons put a Curb Your Dog sand-box down

 wouldn't go near it.
 Nosiree, Spot.
 You stop leaving

-for broken legs and missed lottery numbers.
+broken legs and missed lottery numbers.
 No way.
-I
+I may be a

 UPDATE! - March 2014.
 HAH!
 See this link.